 "No, I'm not," my first answer was abject denial, but I looked over her frowning expression and sighed, "It was just Larry and his goons chasing after me.
 I did play a prank on them,"

-"I've noticed you around school and you always seem to be on your own," she stated.
+"I've noticed you around the school, and you always seem to be on your own," she stated.

 "I'm fine, I prefer to be alone," I insisted, "Besides, I do have friends,"